MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-how-it-works-authentication.md

 > [!IMPORTANT]
 > In the above deployment model, a newly provisioned user will not be able to sign in using Windows Hello for Business until (a) Azure AD Connect successfully synchronizes the public key to the on-premises Active Directory and (b) device has line of sight to the domain controller for the first time.

-## Hybrid Azure AD join authentication using a Certificate
+## Hybrid Azure AD join authentication using a certificate

 ![Hybrid Azure AD join authentication using a Certificate.](images/howitworks/auth-haadj-certtrust.png)